RoadMapToAnything/RoadMapToAnything/README.md

 ## Internal APIs
 On any project the internal APIs are many, and generally undocumented.
-For ease reference, both for the devel;opment team and future contributers, they are exhaustively documented here.
+For ease reference, for both the development team and future contributers, they are exhaustively documented here.

 ### Test Data

-In order to help test various aspects of Roadmap To Anything, test data can be seeded from [testData.json](/blob/master/specs/data/testData.json) into either the main database, or a seperate test database.
+In order to help test various aspects of Roadmap To Anything, test data can be seeded from [testData.json](specs/data/testData.json) into either the main database, or a seperate test database.
 This can be done with one of a few npm scripts:
 ```sh
 npm run seed
 ```